 LAB – Quantum Sensing With Solid State Spins (Week 2)#

-Aim 3 (Week 2): Achieve strong coupling between NV centers and the microwave resonator#
+Aim 4 and 5: Achieve strong coupling between NV centers and the microwave resonator; Improve the avoided-crossing contrast#

 Similar to interfacing with the VNA during T3E3-TRAINING, you will also need to be able to control the power supply via Python.
 First, install the packages qcodes